Tools

 agent.tools.append(model_tool)

-You can override the asset’s
+You can override the asset’s name

-in the tool definition to make it clearer for the agent.
+to make it clearer for the agent.

 Configuring tools